 I can't say I haven't eaten my share of nachos and equally bad for me junk food over that span of time we refer to as dinner, but I guess I have always defined dinner as non junk food; it's just been ingrained in me.
 And however judgy this may sound, cause I know it does, you have to realize that what I write on this blog is actually my inside voice, so I'm pretty candid.

-If you like this recipe, then give my Two Cheese Tuna Mexi Melts
+If you like this recipe, then give my Two Cheese Tuna Mexi Melts.
+It's another respectable nachos for dinner recipe.

 - guacamole (optional)